Collioure Where Light, Landscape, and Practice Converge

 Set between the French Pyrenees and the Mediterranean on the Vermeille coast, Collioure brings together sea, mountains, and vineyards in a singular landscape.
-Its shifting light, wild textures, and powerful seasonal rhythms shape a unique environment that invites sustained attention, reflection, and immersion in place.
+Its shifting light, rugged textures, and seasonal rhythms create a distinct environment that invites reflection, close observation, and immersion in place.

 A Living Site of Inspiration